prasanthas/CustomerManagement_RAML/README.md

 ##### 1.A consumer may periodically (every 5 minutes) consume the API to enable it (the consumer) to maintain a copy of the provider API's customers (the API represents the system of record)

  1. Caching techniques such as If-Modified-Since, etags can be used.
-If response contains If-Modified-Since or etags in headers then client can take advantage of it and send that information in subsequent GET calls.
-Then server can determine that client has up-to-date representation of the resource and return only changed data/information.
+If response contains If-Modified-Since or etags in headers then client can take advantage of it and send that information in subsequent GET calls to retrieve only updated data.
+Server can determines that client has up-to-date representation of the resource and return only changed data/information.

 ##### 2. A mobile application used by customer service representatives that uses the API to retrieve and update the customers details